Portify review 2020

 - A solid budgeting tool.
 It categorises your spending and income, tracks your expenses, gives you nice little “financial reports” with insights on your spending behaviour, tells you if your balance is likely to go below zero and analyses your cash flow.
 It’s really easy to use and to personalise.

 - A finance option (cheaper than a payday loan).
-This is called Flex Finance and you access it by paying for Portify’s premium option, Portify Prime.
-For £6.99 a month, you can borrow up to £250 for 30 days with no credit checks.
+You can access this by applying for Portify’s premium option, Portify Plus, which costs £7 per month.
+You can then borrow up to £250 for 30 days with no credit checks.
 Since gig economy workers often have irregular incomes that can make it hard to improve their credit score or access other forms of credit, Portify assesses your eligibility by looking at your banking data instead.
-You can only use Flex Finance every 14 days.

 - Exclusive discounts at selected retailers.
 At the time of writing, these include Tesco and Starbucks among others.
 You can only access these if you work for one of Portify’s partners though.